TheBB/spaceline/README.md

     (my-segment 89)

 Segments may also have properties associated with them.
 Spaceline supports a variety of properties.
-They can be applied as follows, for a 'singleton'
+They can be applied as follows, for a ‘singleton’
 segment:

     (my-segment :prop-a value-a :prop-b value-b ...)